exposit/slackifpy/README.md

   Once you're booted up, set up VM's Guest Additions and mount a shared directory with your host system so you can easily pass files back and forth.

-1. Create a folder for slackifpy.
-Copy slackif.py and gamedb.py to this folder.
-In this folder make two more folders, one named "terps" and the other named "games".
-In the games folder, create three more folders, named "tads", "frotz", "glulxe".
-NOTE: This is pretty arbitrary and easily changed in slackif.py, but I suggest following this structure for now and changing it if you intend to after you've got a sample game up and running.
+1. Download and extract the slackifpy zip.
+NOTE: The folder structure is pretty arbitrary and easily changed in slackif.py, but I suggest leaving it for now and changing it if you intend to after you've got a sample game up and running.

 2. Install slack client for python on the system where you will be running slackif.py (either your computer or the VM).
+You may need to install pip.

     https://github.com/slackhq/python-slackclient

-3. This is the hardest step to explain because there are often many variables.
+3. This is the hardest step to explain because there are many variables.
 You need to download and compile interpreters for each type of IF game you want to run.
 This requires working with source and the command line.
 If you have a virtual Debian machine, this shouldn't be too hard.

   You don't need all the interpreters, just the ones that handle the games you want to run.
 For the purposes of this walkthrough, it's assumed you will set up frotz until it runs successfully, then come back and do the other interpreters.